greyatomtestuser1/inferential_stats_project/q01_cond_prob/README.md

 Let's say that we're picking Neighborhoods from our dataset, and removing each one that we pick.
 What are the odds of picking three houses successively in OldTown without replacement in a row ?

 ## Write a function `cond_prob` that
-* Calculates the conditional probability of picking 3 houses successively in OldTwon
+* Calculates the conditional probability of picking 3 houses successively in OldTown

 ## Parameters: